Where Are They Now?

 Elaine Lombardo Gardner passed away in September of 1999 She was Guy's younger sister, and was married to Kenny Gardner.

-Rose Marie Lombardo Rogers lives in Ohio near Toledo.
-She is Guy's younger sister and joined his band as a vocalist when she was only 16.
+Rose Marie Lombardo Rogers passed away on March 16th, 2011.
+She was Guy's younger sister and joined his band as a vocalist when she was only 16.
 Her husband Sydney, passed away in 1999.

 None of the Lombardo Brothers are living.